JakeHarrison11/midineotrellispico/README.md

  Use an Adafruit Neotrellis as a simple MIDI controller hooked up to a Raspberry Pi Pico

 # Requirements
+ You'll need CircuitPython running on your Pico to use this project.
+Once cloned, just copy `code.py` to the `CIRCUITPY` drive mounted to your computer and add all the      libraries into the `lib` folder.

  These libraries are required to get started:

  * adafruit_bus_device